 - Mixed glands

-Serous glands produce serous fluid, a watery substance containing enzymes, whereas mucous glands are involved in the production of mucus, a viscid (sticky) glycoprotein.
+Serous glands produce serous fluid, a watery substance containing enzymes.
+Mucous glands are involved in the production of mucus, a viscid (sticky) glycoprotein.
 Mixed glands are comprised of both serous and mucous glands and secrete a mixed substance containing both serous fluid and mucus.

 Exocrine glands can also be categorised into another 3 subtypes according to their secretion mechanism:

 - Holocrine glands